mspeculatrix/Medium/README.md

 # Machina Speculatrix on Medium

+**NB:** Most of my Machina Speculatrix-related activity now takes place on Substack.
+I have [a new repo for that](https://github.com/mspeculatrix/Articles), which is now the canonical one.

+However, I will leave this repo intact and may add to it from time to time.

 This is a largely random collection of files to accompany articles posted to the [Machina Speculatrix publication](https://medium.com/machina-speculatrix) on Medium.
 (You'll need a Medium sub to read the articles.)

 - Arduino - various Arduino sketches.